About Dr. Tom Frieden

 Last updated

-Dr. Tom Frieden's scientific publications cover infectious and non-infectious diseases, health and public health policy, and broad concepts of effective action to save lives.
+'s scientific publications cover infectious and non-infectious diseases, health and public health policy, and broad concepts of effective action to save lives.

 Reprints.
 Articles marked with * are available by request (all others are open source and available through the links).
 To request a reprint: